 On moving day itself, plan to travel with your dog at your side.
 Your dog will appreciate your presence to help keep calm.
 When your dog travels with you, it will seem like just another vacation with his family.

 Make Sure Your Dog Is Up to Date on Vaccinations

 Don’t forget to check the state laws in your new location.
 Make sure you meet all the vaccination requirements in your new home.
 Find a trusted veterinarian in your new location and transfer all your dog’s medical records there.

 If possible, have your dog microchipped in case he gets loose during the moving process.
 At the very least, have a tag with your new contact information fastened securely to his or her collar.

 Bring Your Dog’s Favourite Toys and Blanket

 Don’t allow the removalists to take all your dog’s equipment.
 Keep a favourite blanket and toy with you when you travel.
 If you have to board your dog or plan to fly him or her in cargo, make sure he or she has a familiar blanket and toy during the journey.

 Once You Arrive, Keep Your Dog on Leash for a While

 Your dog may become confused at your new location.
 He or she might even try to run away to your old home.
 Until your dog has acclimated to the new home, use a leash when you take him or her outside.

-With these tips, your dog can enjoy a stress-free move, just as you will when you book your removal with the caring professionals at Zoom Removals.
-To book your move, contact the Zoom Removals team today.
+With these tips, moving house with a dog can be a stress-free experience, just as you will when you book your removal with the caring professionals at Zoom Removals.
+Book your move or contact the Zoom Removals team today on 300 788 165.